Home / Service Level Agreement

 P4 – Low8 HoursMutually AgreedMutually Agreed

-*Critical incidents will be forwarded immediately and worked continuously by qualified team members until it is resolved, or an acceptable workaround is delivered to reduce the priority.
+• Critical Incidents will be forwarded immediately and worked continuously by qualified team members until resolution, or until an acceptable workaround is delivered to reduce the priority.

 Limitations